Perfect Plaits 101

 How many plaits should a horse have?

 It's generally considered correct to have an odd number of plaits on the neck, not including the forelock.
-Nine, 11 or 13 plaits are most commonly seen, depending on the horse's size and conformation.
+Nine, eleven or thirteen plaits are most commonly seen, depending on the horse's size and conformation.

 What side do you plait a horse's mane on?